eudoxia0/flashcards/Cards/Leibniz.md

 ---

+C: Leibniz died in the city of [Hanover].

+---

 Q: Who said of Leibniz: "When one compares the talents one has with those of a Leibniz, one is tempted to throw away one's books and go die quietly in the dark of some forgotten corner".